YoelSam1/Yoel-Portfolio1/README.md

 - HTML
 - CSS
 - jAVASCRIPT
-- Figma
+- Figma ( to Create a prototype in all sreen size)
-- Ghithub
+- Github
-- Netlify
+- Netlify (to deploy the site on live demo)